Leo Frank: Later consensus: a miscarriage of justice

 In modern times, despite strong evidence pointing to Frank's innocence, the case has become a modern focal point for neo-Nazis and antisemites.
 This is partly because it led to the creation of the Anti-Defamation League but also because it fed into antisemitic conspiracy theories claiming Jewish control of the media.
 As a consequence, in recent years a number of websites have been established by white supremacists disputing the prevailing consensus of Frank's innocence.
 On the centenary of the trial, the Anti-Defamation League issued a press release condemning what it called "misleading websites" from "anti-Semites ... to promote anti-Jewish views".

+Modern historians such as Mark Raider have referred to the Leo Frank affair as a modern-day American blood libel.

-Applications for posthumous pardon
+Posthumous pardon

 This historical marker, at site of Frank's lynching, mentions his posthumous pardon in 1986.

 In 1982, Alonzo Mann, who had been Frank's office boy at the time of Phagan's murder, told The Tennessean that he had seen Jim Conley alone shortly after noon carrying Phagan's body through the lobby toward the ladder descending into the basement.
 Mann passed a lie detector test and a psychological stress test while testifying that Conley was the murderer.
 Mann's testimony was not sufficient to settle the issue, but it was the basis of an attempt by Charles Wittenstein, Southern counsel for the Anti-Defamation League, and Dale Schwartz, an Atlanta lawyer, to obtain a posthumous pardon for Frank from the Georgia State Board of Pardons and Paroles.
 The board also reviewed the files from Slaton's commutation decision.
 It denied the pardon in 1983, hindered in its investigation by the lack of available records.
 It concluded, "After exhaustive review and many hours of deliberation, it is impossible to decide conclusively the guilt or innocence of Leo M. Frank.
 For the board to grant a pardon, the innocence of the subject must be shown conclusively."
 At the time, the lead editorial in The Atlanta Constitution began, "Leo Frank has been lynched a second time."

 Frank supporters submitted a second application for pardon, asking the state only to recognize its culpability for his death.
 The board granted the pardon in 1986.
 It said:

 Without attempting to address the question of guilt or innocence, and in recognition of the State's failure to protect the person of Leo M. Frank and thereby preserve his opportunity for continued legal appeal of his conviction, and in recognition of the State's failure to bring his killers to justice, and as an effort to heal old wounds, the State Board of Pardons and Paroles, in compliance with its Constitutional and statutory authority, hereby grants to Leo M. Frank a Pardon.

 In response to the pardon, an editorial by Fred Grimm in the Miami Herald said, "A salve for one of the South's most hateful, festering memories, was finally applied."